-Each of these steps is described in further in the sections following.
+These steps are described further in the sections following.

 9.2.2.1 Scenario development and translation

 The annual ICAAP stress test is based on three-year macroeconomic scenarios for each Nordic and Baltic country and the scenarios are designed to replicate shocks that are particularly relevant for the existing portfolio.
 Stress scenarios are designed by experts within the Nordea Economic Research division.
 Nordea also uses its rolling financial forecast for complementary assumptions of the base case.
 The difference between the stressed scenarios and the base case scenario is used to determine the stress effect and the additional capital need.